devdanidhariya/guest-post/README.md

 ## Description

-Using this plug-in user can create beautiful post submit form.
+Using this plug-in user can create beautiful guest post submit form.

 This exercise is about creating an interface in Front-end site of website, so that guest authors can submit posts from front-side.
 Using this interface, the guest author should be able to create